-Always coming back from your ski holiday with 27 duds?
-Check out our top ten tips for taking great ski photos.
+Always coming back from your ski holiday with dud photos?
+Check out our top 10 tips for taking great ski photos.
 View our top 5 action cameras.

 1. Avoiding underexposure